Kenwood, Albany, New York: History

 In 1886, the hamlet (which included land on both sides of the Normans Kill) included 16 residences, a schoolhouse, a store, a blacksmith, a Baptist church, and 36 families, with a total of 150 persons.

 In 1910, the City of Albany annexed the portion of the hamlet of Kenwood lying to the north of the Normans Kill that it had not previously annexed in 1870.
 Albany annexed much of the land in Bethlehem north of the Normans Kill, thereby making that creek a natural border between the two municipalities.
 The Bethlehem School District Number 12 school house was on the north bank, and therefore was annexed to Albany; the land south of the creek became part of Bethlehem School District Number 7.

 In 1916, Southern Boulevard (US Route 9W), to the northwest of Kenwood, was constructed as a highway to connect Delaware Avenue in Albany to the turnpike at Corning Hill Road in Bethlehem, thereby bypassing Kenwood.

-In the early 1930s, South Pearl Street was built along a new path; it was designated as New York State Route 32.
-Because of the new road, much of the original turnpike route through Kenwood was abandoned.
-Roads on the Bethlehem side ended at the Normans Kill.

 As of February 2020, Kenwood is no longer recognized as a hamlet within the Town of Bethlehem.

 Kenwood Academy

 In 1859, the Female Academy of the Sacred Heart (a Catholic institution) bought the Rathbone estate and related structures, along with 53 acre of land.
 In 1867, it tore down the mansion, but reused its materials in the construction of a new church on the property.
 School buildings were also constructed.
 President-elect Grover Cleveland visited the campus in 1884.
 The school changed its name to the Kenwood Academy.

-In 1975, the Kenwood Academy merged with the Episcopal St Agnes School; the new institution—which continued to operate on the Kenwood campus for several decades—was named the Doane Stuart School.
+In 1975, the Kenwood Academy merged with the Episcopal St Agnes School; the new institution—which continued to operate on the Kenwood campus for several decades—was named The Doane Stuart School.
 The Doane Stuart School moved away from the Kenwood campus to a new campus in Rensselaer, New York in 2009.

 Following the departure of The Doane Stuart School, the former Kenwood Academy campus, consisting of 74 acre, was listed for sale in 2009.
 In 2010, the Preservation League of New York State declared the campus to be one of its "Seven to Save" endangered historic sites for that year.
 The property was sold on August 21, 2017 for the sum of $3 million.
 The purchaser of the property stated that he intended to turn the property into a condominium complex.
 The project was not completed, and the property was later foreclosed upon.

-On March 23, 2023, the Kenwood Academy building burned almost completely to the ground.
+On March 23, 2023, the Kenwood Academy building burned.
 Speaking about the Kenwood Academy fire, Albany Mayor Kathy Sheehan said, "'We lost a treasure here and it’s challenging, it’s frustrating'".
 The building was later demolished.